 First printing 1934, second printing 1978, by Theosophical University Press.
 Electronic ISBN 1-55700-126-x (print version available).
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without prior permission of Theosophical University Press.
-Due to current limitations in the ASCII character set, and for ease in searching, no diacritical marks appear in this electronic version of the text
+For ease in searching, no diacritical marks appear in this electronic version of the text

 Section 1 (43K)